 Explanation: Thatch roof covering is widely used in villages because of its less cost.
 They are very light and are not stable against winds.
 They are likely to decay easily and are highly combustible.

 2. Wood shingles roofing is not fire-resistant.

 Explanation: Wood shingles roofing is not fire resistant.
-Shingles are thin slabs of wood which are used to cover the roofs.
+Shingles are thin slabs of wood that are used to cover the roofs.
 They are used only in hilly areas where local timber is easily and cheaply available.

-3. The thickness of a thatch roof covering should be at least ______
+3. The thickness of a thatch roof covering should be at least ___________

 a) 5 cm